Watch "Precious Waters," a short film about

 In 2010, Duluth Metals signed a $227 million deal with a Chilean mining company named Antofagasta to advance its mine proposal — three miles from the BWCAW.
 The deal formed a joint venture named Twin Metals Minnesota, and early coverage suggests their proposed mine would be twice as big as the PolyMet project.
 It would extract about 40,000 tons of ore each day.
 In March 2014, a map that describes the possible scope of the Twin Metals proposal was released.
 It shows miles of pipelines moving water, ore, and waste across an area stretching from the Ely Airport to the city of Babbitt.

 The company is actively drilling in the area and has proposed a number of actions that the Friends are responding to.
 One is for permission to drill hundreds of wells to gather information about the groundwater movement in the area near Birch Lake.
-Twin Metals Minnesota is expected to publish a “pre-feasibility study” that lays out a preliminary mine plan in Summer 2014.
+Twin Metals Minnesota published a “pre-feasibility study” that laid out a preliminary mine plan in Summer 2014.
+In November 2014, Antofagasta announced plans to acquire Duluth Metals, which means the Chilean mining corporation would own 100% of the proposed sulfide mining project.
+This takeover is expected to close in January 2015.
+Read more about Antofagasta’s purchase of the Twin Metals proposal.

 A history of problems